thoughtbot/goal-oriented-git/src/2-2-refer-to-commits.md

 the beginning of the identifier to identify a commit, as long as you use enough of it to be unique among all of the commit identifiers in the repository.
-In practice, this usually means that we can use the first 6 or 7 characters of the identifier without any problems, evan in a long running project with thousands of commits.
+In practice, this usually means that we can use the first 6 or 7 characters of the identifier without any problems, even in a long running project with thousands of commits.

 `# cd examples/2-2-refer-to-commits